soreau/catt-qt/README.rst

 catt-qt
 =======

-A control GUI for Chromecasts written using catt api, pychromecast and Qt.
+A control GUI for Chromecasts written using python3, catt api, pychromecast and PyQt5.

 Features:
 ---------